ctsang727/solo-project-2/README.md

 ## Hey! at a Glance

 Hey!
 You Have Stuff To Do (Hey!) is a full stack app that allows users to keep track of all the things they need to do.
-Logged in users can quickly jot down what they need to get done and once the task is complete a simple double click will mark the task complete.
+Logged in users can quickly jot down what they need to get done and once the task is complete a simple click on the checkmark will mark the task complete.
 Users can also create a project and have specific tasks under that project.
 This app should help users stay organized and become more productive whether it's something small like remembering to make a phone call or planning/executing a long-term project.

 Access to live site: [Hey!
 You have stuff to do!](https://hey-stuff-to-do.herokuapp.com/)